Western Charm at Steamboat Springs

 After Hours at Vail Mountain

 The real fun begins after the lifts close at Vail.
-The options are impressive: savor every morsel at Sweet Basil (just one of many decadent dining options in Vail); sip a craft beer at après ski hot spots like the Tap Room; or catch some live music on the heated patio at Pepi’s.
+The options are impressive: savor every morsel at Sweet Basil (just one of many decadent dining options in Vail); sip a craft beer at après ski hot spots like Garfinkel's; or catch some live music on the heated patio at Pepi’s.

 For those exuberant kids (or adults) that never stop, Vail’s Adventure Ridge is a must.
 Accessible by the gondola, this stadium-size terrain park boasts some of the best nighttime tubing in the state in addition to a wide array of activities like ski biking, snowmobiling, ice skating and steamin’ fire-side hot chocolate.
 Read about other nighttime activities at Colorado ski resorts >>